aaronlrv/shopping-cart/README.md

 ## Highlight

-This store uses the <a href="https://fortniteapi.com"> Fortnite API </a> to generate new Skins, Cosmetics and Emotes for purchase daily.
+This store uses the <a href="https://fortnite-api.com/"> Fortnite API </a> to generate new Skins, Cosmetics and Emotes for purchase daily.
 It also features a integrated light and dark mode and is fully responsive

 ## My personal Takeways
 I learned how to utilize react router and how to generate multiple paths based on ids, along with knowledge of how to use React Router with github pages.
 I also learned responsive design and how to create an aestethically pleasing light and dark mode using TailwindCSS.

 ## How to preview

-Use the Github pages environment and view the latest deployment of the project or use this live repo link https://aaronlrv.github.io/shopping-cart/
+Use the latest deployment section, Or use this updated <a href="https://shopping-cart-brown-rho.vercel.app/"> Preview Link </a>

 ## Tech/ Framework Used
 <p align="left">